Lotte Lenya

 Biography

-From Wikipedia, the free encyclopedia.
-Lotte Lenya (18 October 1898 – 27 November 1981) was an Austrian singer and actress.
-In the German-speaking and classical music world she is best remembered for her performances of the songs of her husband, Kurt Weill.
-In English-language film she is remembered for her Academy Award-nominated role in The Roman Spring of Mrs. Stone (1961) and as the sadistic Rosa Klebb in the James Bond movie From Russia with Love (1963).
+Lotte Lenya (born Karoline Wilhelmine Charlotte Blamauer; 18 October 1898 – 27 November 1981) was an Austrian-American singer, diseuse, and actress, long based in the United States.
+In the German-speaking and classical music world, she is best remembered for her performances of the songs of her first husband, Kurt Weill.
+In English-language cinema, she was nominated for an Academy Award for her role as a jaded aristocrat in The Roman Spring of Mrs. Stone (1961).
+She also played the murderous and sadistic Rosa Klebb in the James Bond movie From Russia with Love (1963).
 Description above from the Wikipedia article Lotte Lenya, licensed under CC-BY-SA, full list of contributors on Wikipedia.

 Filmography